CH4ACKO3/Aerodrome/docs/en/get_started.md

 $ conda activate aerodrome
 ```

+!!! info "Compile Environment"
-> Aerodrome has been tested on `python>=3.9.0,<3.12`, but the binary files included in the source code (C++ compiled files under `python/simulator`) were generated in a `python==3.9` environment.
+    Aerodrome has been tested on `python>=3.9.0,<3.12`, but the binary files included in the source code (C++ compiled files under `python/simulator`) were generated in a `python==3.9` environment.
 If you intend to use a different Python version or your own custom environment, you will need to recompile the binaries and **ensure that the Python versions used for compilation and runtime are consistent**.

 2.Install Pytorch